shullmb/dungeon-crawler/README.md

 ...and oh boy did I make a mess trying to debug and rework what I had already written to work with this better design.

 ## Scrapping the draft
 Late Wednesday morning, I met with my instructor after struggling a bit to untangle my logic... and asked the question I had been avoiding.
-"How often have you thrown out a large chunk of your work and started again from scratch."
+"How often have you thrown out a large chunk of your work and started again from scratch?"
 I received the reassurance that I was looking for and decided that scrapping it was a better path to take than continuing with the current iteration.
 After lunch, I pulled the trigger and started reading through my code to see what I could salvage.

 ## Rewrite with scale in mind